lorycontixd/RaytracingAlgorithm/rta.md

 PostProcessing are a set of effects to be applied only once the image has already been rendered, to make it look nicer, more realistic, or sometimes to correct some problems such as to reduce image noise.
 As of today, the only postprocessing effects that RaytracingAlgorithm offers are:
 - *Tone Mapping:* Maps RGB colours to sRGB colours to approximate high-dynamic range images in a more limited dynamic range environment.
 - *Gaussian Blur*: Gaussian blur is a method of blurring an image which can be used either to intentionally give it a blur effect, or to reduce the noise of the image.
->⚠️ In the future the gaussian blur will be classified under a general blur effect with the ability of specifying the type of blur as parameter (gaussian, et
+>⚠️ In the future the gaussian blur will be classified under a general blur effect with the ability of specifying the type of blur as parameter (gaussian, etc.)

 The syntax is general for post processing effects, and cannot be separated into individual effects.
 This means that the post-processing effects setting asks for a list of effects, which cannot be pre-defined and passed as variables.